gtconsulting/ectosense/README.md

 npm install
 create a .env file
-copy the contents of .env.exampls & replace with your coludinary details npm start
+copy the contents of .env.exampls & replace with your coludinary details create an account on mongodb.com/local db, replace the details in config/database.js npm start
 ```